-603 kilometers an hour is the latest record of rail technology.
-It was achieved on April 21, 2015 by the Japanese experimental train “L Zero”, which operates by superconductor magnetic levitation (SCMaglev).
-This milestone summarizes a growing and global technological trend.
-In terms of speed, safety, efficiency and environmental impact, the train picks up speed to reinvent itself in the 21st century as the most sustainable transport alternative in this time of climate emergency.
+603 kilometres per hour is the current speed record for railway technology, set on 21 April 2015 by the Japanese Series L0 (L zero) train, which is powered by superconductor magnetic levitation (SCMaglev).
+This milestone encapsulates a growing and global technological trend.
+In terms of speed, safety, efficiency and ecological impact, the train is picking up speed to reinvent itself in the 21st century as the most sustainable transport alternative in this time of climate emergency.

 Levitation at top speed

-The new Japanese bullet train will connect Tokyo and Nagoya in 2027 in about 40 minutes, reaching top speeds of 500 kilometres per hour, to be extended in 2037 to Osaka with a travel time of 67 minutes.
-In the meantime, the prototype has already broken the world record of rail speed, exceeding 600 kilometers an hour and maintaining that top speed for 11 seconds.
-And the key is precisely not to touch the rails.
-SCMaglev technology is based on electrodynamic suspension, a physical phenomenon that occurs when a repulsion magnetic field is created between two objects, which keeps them separated.
+Japan’s new bullet train will link Tokyo and Nagoya in 2027—construction delays permitting—in about 40 minutes, reaching top speeds of 500 kilometres per hour, to be extended in 2037 to Osaka with a travel time of 67 minutes.
+In the meantime, the prototype has already broken the world rail speed record, exceeding 600 kilometres per hour and maintaining that top speed for 11 seconds.
+And the key is not to touch the rails.
+SCMaglev technology is based on electrodynamic suspension, a physical phenomenon that occurs when a repulsive magnetic field is created between two objects, which keeps them apart.

-In the case of the bullet train this means that the passenger car levitates 10 centimeters above the rails; in other words, there is no friction between the train and the rails and, therefore, no loss of speed.
-To achieve this, the chassis has a series of superconducting magnets powered by a gas generator, which create a magnetic field.
+In the case of the bullet train, this means that the carriage levitates 10 centimetres above the rails; in other words, there is no friction between the train and the tracks to slow it down.
+To achieve this, the chassis is fitted with a series of superconducting magnets powered by a gas generator, which create a magnetic field.
 The tracks on which the vehicle runs are fitted with coils which interact with the magnetic field and generate their own induction field.
-Because of their layout, these coils have a twofold effect: on the one hand, they make the train levitate, and on the other they guide and stabilize its course.
-The train’s levitation occurs after 150 kilometers an hour and until then the train runs on rubber wheels.
+Because of their layout, these coils have a two-fold effect: on the one hand, they make the train levitate, and on the other they guide and stabilise its course.
+The train levitates at 150 kilometres per hour and runs on rubber wheels until reaching that speed.

-The hybrid engines of these trains are similar to those of cars.
-The environmental and efficiency improvement is provided by two 15 kilowatt-hour lithium batteries per car.
-The batteries change their behavior depending on the train’s state.
-When stopped, they power the train’s auxiliary systems.
-During start-up, and using an inductor that transforms the batteries’ direct current into alternating current, the train is started with the diesel engines off; once the vehicle has started, the diesel engines begin to operate.
-The train’s braking is used to recharge the batteries.
+The hybrid engines in these trains are similar to those of cars.
+The environmental and efficiency improvement is provided by two 15 kilowatt-hour lithium batteries per carriage.
+The batteries change their behaviour depending on the state of the train.
+When motionless, they power the train’s auxiliary systems.
+During start-up, and using an inductor that transforms the direct current of the batteries into alternating current, the train begins rolling with the diesel engines switched off; once the vehicle is moving, the diesel engines begin to operate.
+The braking of the train is used to recharge the batteries.

 The Green Alternative of Hydrogen

-One alternative for electric trains is to generate their own energy from hydrogen, a renewable and non-polluting resource) is the alternative proposed by hydrail technology.
-The goal is to use hydrogen to produce electricity to power the future trains and streetcars The two main strategies for achieving this are either to burn the hydrogen or to use it in a fuel cell.
+One alternative for electric trains is to generate their own energy from hydrogen, a renewable and non-polluting resource.
+This is the alternative proposed by hydrail technology.
+The two main strategies to achieve this are either to burn the hydrogen or to use it in a fuel cell.

-The main difference is that in the first case the hydrogen is burnt in a combustion engine (like a petrol engine), emitting no CO2 but nitrogen oxides, which contribute to the greenhouse effect that causes climate change.
-In a fuel cell, hydrogen reacts chemically with the oxygen and in this case the only residues from the reaction are heat and water.
-This is why the vehicles using this technology (the FCEVs) are considered to be zero-emission, i.e. they are non-polluting.
+The fundamental difference is that in the first case the hydrogen is burned in an internal combustion engine (like a petrol engine), emitting no CO2 but nitrogen oxides, which contribute to the greenhouse effect that causes climate change.
+In a fuel cell, hydrogen reacts chemically with oxygen and in this case the only emissions from the reaction are heat and water, so vehicles using this technology (FCEVs) are considered to be zero-emission, that is, they are non-polluting.

 At a time when sustainability has become a key objective, interest in the monorail has been revived.
 The savings of this transport system are also reflected in the rail infrastructure.
-The use of new materials (taken from aeronautics) allows for lighter systems, so the construction of lines is much cheaper, and they are 10% more energy-efficient than a traditional subway.
+The use of new materials (borrowed from aeronautics) allows for lighter systems, making the lines much cheaper to build, and they are 10% more energy efficient than a traditional rapid transit system.

-Though it can hardly be called a train, the Hyperloop is the project of entrepreneur Elon Musk (co-founder of PayPal, Tesla and SpaceX), who described it as “a cross between the Concorde, a rail cannon and air hockey” when he unveiled his proposal for a new means of transport in 2013.
-But the scale of the idea can be much better explained in figures: to cover the 616 kilometers that separate San Francisco and Los Angeles in 30 minutes.
-In other words, to run at transonic speeds, those near supersonic speeds (the sound barrier is broken at 1,234.8 kilometers an hour).
+Though it can hardly be called a train, the Hyperloop is the project of entrepreneur Elon Musk (co-founder of PayPal, Tesla and SpaceX), who described it as “a cross between the Concorde, a rail gun and an air hockey table” when he unveiled his proposal for a new means of transport in 2013.
+But the vision of the idea is best explained in figures: to traverse the 616 kilometres that separate San Francisco and Los Angeles in a mere 30 minutes.
+In other words, to travel at transonic speeds, those nearing supersonic speeds (the sound barrier is broken at 1,234.8 kilometres per hour).

-The technological miracle would be possible by treating the train as a projectile, running along a quasi-empty tube.
-In the front of the vehicle, a gigantic fan would absorb the air to prevent it from reducing the speed and causing turbulence.
-The quasi-empty tube would help reach the high speeds, offering a thousandth of the atmospheric pressure at sea level.
-And for propulsion, the same philosophy as maglev: a repulsion electromagnetic field that would eliminate friction by making the train levitate.
+The technological miracle would be possible by treating the train as a projectile, which would circulate through a quasi-vacuum tube.
+At the front of the vehicle, a gigantic fan would suck in the air to prevent the train from slowing down and causing turbulence.
+The near-vacuum tube would help achieve the high speeds by providing one thousandth of the atmospheric pressure at sea level.
+And for propulsion, the same philosophy as maglev would operate: a repulsive electromagnetic field that would eliminate friction by levitating the vehicle.